NAVODAYA STUDIO

 Of how Chandu wields the destined weapon ...

-With the weapon in his hand, Chandu is ready to face his challenger!
+Successful in his quest, with the destined weapon safe in his hand, Chandu is ready to face his challenger!

 At the ankam confirmation ceremony, Chandu finds that his opponent is a young chekavar.
 Come to avenge his father, it is the son of the champion he had first defeated 12 years ago.
 Chandu’s second shock is in finding that every townsfolk - the ones he had offended … and, even his erstwhile entourage is arrayed behind his opponent!

-To his alarm, suddenly he loses hold of the destined weapon!
+To his alarm, back in his home, he cant find the destined weapon!

 Has he misplaced it?
 Did somebody purloin it?
 At the crucial hour when he desperately needs it, did it simply disappear?